hundredrabbits/thebook/north_pacific_logbook.md

 After waking up, I read *The Long Way* by Bernard Moitessier aloud to Devine.
 It's comforting to have our thoughts echoed in his, somehow we feel less alone.
 The sea scares everyone.

 ##### 1400
 We put Calcifer to sleep, goodnight buddy!
-Then, we cook *savory pancakes* (see recipes), same recipe as regular pancakes, except that I use water instead of soy milk.
-The pancakes act as a side-dish to *soybean hummus* (see recipes), carrots and daikon.
+Then, we cook [savory pancakes](#pancake) same recipe as regular pancakes, except that I omit the vanilla extract and add spices.
+The pancakes act as a side-dish to [soybean hummus](#soyhummus), carrots and daikon.
 The daikon had some nasty bits but the rest was eatable, mild, but good enough by our standards.
 We had a glass of wine after.
 Two albatrosses circled our boat, landing closer and closer each time.

 They kept their distance at first, but now they come nearer, checking us out, and allowing us to study their features better.
 We named the more daring of the two Bowie because of the glamorous dark coloring around the eyes.
 Every time we look outside we see Bowie there, paddling next to the boat, having no trouble keeping up.
 Love ya glam bird, you're keeping us well entertained.